 As every experience of those within the spectrum is unique from person to person (even with a diagnosis or self identifying), visualizing various special abilities, interests, and the challenges of difference is an important journey for normalizing, de-stigmatizing, and encouraging greater support, understanding, acceptance, and even appreciation.
-From educators to family and friends—or those curious and questioning about themselves—this film resonates on a deep and personal level that will captivate and inspire change in equal measure.
+From educators to family and friends—or those curious and questioning about themselves—this film resonates on a deep and personal level, and aims to engage and inspire change in equal measure.

 Thank you for considering supporting this important documentary!
-And BIG thank you to our current partners, funders, and sponsors: Neurodivergent Insights, Vanderbilt University and the Frist Center for Autism and Innovation, University of Connecticut, Chemeketa Community College, the KUNI Foundation, Bridges Middle School, Funnelbox Inc. (a certified B-Corp), and all of our direct donation community!
+And BIG thank you to our current partners, funders, and sponsors: Vanderbilt University and the Frist Center for Autism and Innovation, Kuni Foundation, Neurodivergent Insights, Chemeketa Community College, Bridges Middle School, Funnelbox Inc. (a certified B-Corp), Avenue, and all of our direct donation community!
 We could not do this without you all!

 And for other neuro-affirming organizations out there interested in partnering or sponsoring, please feel free to reach out directly.

-Regrettably, this film cannot be everything for everyone, and there are SO many important topics surrounding autism… This film, though, can be a tool for advocacy and bring an often overlooked and growing “area” or profile of the spectrum into sharper focus.
+Regrettably, this film cannot be everything for everyone and even dream of capturing the experiences of the whole community, and there are SO many important topics surrounding autism… This film, though, can be a tool for advocacy and bring an often overlooked and growing “area” or profile of the spectrum into sharper focus.
 More and more individuals (of all ages and walks of life) are wondering about themselves and loved ones, and we hope this will help strengthen the conversation and also help drop some of that damaging stigma and the many assumptions that come with the word autism.
 From validation to inspiration, challenges and gifts, each person deserves recognition, and better understanding—and to be supported and ultimately embraced.
-This film is our attempt at supporting this often overlooked neighborhood of the Autistic community and Neurodivergent.
+That includes ALL within the spectrum.
+This film is our attempt at supporting this but one overlooked neighborhood of the Autistic community and being Neurodivergent.

 Interview subjects (of Autistics) include Sue Nelson of the BBC, author and journalist Eric Michael Garcia, global advocate Dr. Morénike Giwa Onaiwu, Jordan James (The Autistic Photographer), writer and author Marian Schembari, advocate Maisie Soetanto, multimedia artist Ivan Vejar, and more!